isdaniel/pg2any/README.md

 - **Type Safety**: Proper enum handling for destination types
 - **Default Values**: Sensible defaults for all optional parameters
 - **Error Handling**: Clear error messages for invalid configurations

+## Custom Destination Handlers

+pg2any supports custom destination handlers, allowing you to process CDC events with your own logic instead of writing to a traditional database.
+This is perfect for:

+- **API Integration**: Send CDC events to REST APIs or webhooks
+- **Message Queues**: Forward events to Kafka, RabbitMQ, or other message brokers
+- **Custom Processing**: Implement filtering, transformation, or routing logic
+- **Monitoring & Auditing**: Send events to logging or audit systems
+- **Multi-destination**: Fan out events to multiple targets

 ## Development Status